 Tribalism seems to be far too common in American politics and race relations.
 There are far too many people sticking up for their own gender, race, religion, political party etc. even when they know they’re wrong – simply because that person, party, group etc. is part of their tribe.

-Sam Harris perfectly sums up the problems with tribalism and identity politics:
+Sam Harris perfectly sums up the problems with tribalism and identity politics in this video:

 The bottom line is:

-You will either have an allegiance to the truth or to your tribe.
+You will either have an allegiance to your tribe or to the truth.
 You cannot have both.